wattrg/ibis/docs/docs/getting_started/install.md

   + `OPENMP` (Parallel on the CPU)
   + `SERIAL` (Serial on the CPU)

-The next step is to configure the code.
-Make sure to follow the configuration steps for your chosen architecture.
+Once you know the architecture you will be using, follow the instructions for that architecture.

 ### Configure for CUDA or CPU
 With your chosen architecture, run